Is a false flag attack on a US Navy ship next?

 Reportedly the only thing that saved the UK force from obliteration was that the Argentinians had got their missile altimeter settings wrong.
 The Russians will not make the same sort of error!

 These facts are of course known to the US military planners and – one would assume and hope, for it is duty to know – by Donald Trump.
-And yet the US fleet is now nearing the coast of Syria, where it will met up with American and other NATO warships already in position.
+And yet the US fleet is now nearing the coast of Syria, where it will meet up with American and other NATO warships already in position.
 Together, they will make one big flock of sitting ducks.

 If the people pushing Trump managed to get him to launch a new strike on Syria (and we must expect a new false flag attack) and if the massive increase in NATO firepower means that enough missiles get through to enough targets to kill Russians, then Putin really has no choice but to sink the US fleet.